We are sorry for your Winter holidays, Europe and America. For you, as they say in Game of Thrones, “Winter is coming.”

 To save yourself a bumpy bus ride, fly into the town of Thandwe, which is only about 6 kilometers away.
 Then take a hotel shuttle, taxi, or shared van to your final destination.

 Winter Holidays Beach #8 – Phuket – Thailand

 Why going to Phuket?

 If you’re dreaming of a sizzling winter holiday with plenty of beach time during the day and some lively nightlife after the sun goes down, then Phuket is for you.
 With a variety of beaches and vibes to choose from, a holiday in Phuket caters to almost every tourist desire.
 But if you’re looking for a wholesome, quiet holiday with kids, Phuket can strike the wrong note.

 For non-stop parties on the beach and in nightclubs, head to the party capital of Patong Beach.
 If you want to do a bit of island-hopping, head to Chalong Bay or the southern islands, which have convenient boats bound for the many jaw-dropping limestone islands in Phang Nga Bay.
 Virtually any beach on Phuket Island will offer white-sand beaches for sunbathing, swimming and lazing with a fresh coconut under a parasol.
-For the perfect combination of beach time and island adventures, check out our Phuket Beach Holiday.

 Fly directly to Phuket International Airport, then take a shared shuttle that will drop you at the door of your hotel.

 Winter Holidays Beach #9 – Krabi – Thailand

 Krabi offers all the necessary tourist amenities without that overly touristy feeling.
 Transportation is also easy—just rent a scooter and off you go to explore the many crescent beaches and local villages.